-Next, we discuss network motifs.
-Some characteristic motifs are found for highly-fit GRNs, although not prominent compared to the model in Ref~\cite{Nagata2020}; the reason for this difference is attributed to the difference in the allowed network structure.
-Among these motifs, coherent feedforward loops are a frequently observed motif in real GRNs.\cite{ShenOrr2002, Mangan2003, Alon2020} The following structures are also identified as motifs, which are known to exhibit bistability if the response of each gene is ultrasensitive: \cite{Ferrell1998, Ferrell2001, Ferrell2002, Angeli2003,Pfeuty2009, Tiwari2012, Ferrell2014a, Ferrell2014b} Auto-activation, mutual activation, mutual repression, and mutual activation/repression along with auto-activation.
-The last one is observed widely in multistable GRNs.\cite{Ptashne2002, Ptashne2004,Huang2007, Burda2011,Jia2017,Huang2017} Since the response function in our model is not ultrasensitive, the bistability is realized as a cooperative phenomenon of many genes.
-Nevertheless, these motifs are observed in our model, though not indispensable.
-They, however, are not relevant to mutational robustness.
-It implies that mutational robustness is related to the global structures of GRNs.
-We found that the number of paths connecting the input node and the output node differs between randomly sampled GRNs and evolutionary obtained ones.
-Although it is intuitively understandable that GRNs having many such paths are robust because of redundancy, this picture does not explain the origin of mutational robustness fully.
+Next, we discuss network structures.
+Characteristic motifs were found for the highly fit GRNs.
+Among them, coherent feedforward loops are frequently observed in actual GRNs\cite{ShenOrr2002, Mangan2003, Alon2020}.
+The following structures are also identified as motifs, which are known to exhibit bistability if the response of each gene is ultrasensitive \cite{Ferrell1998, Ferrell2001, Ferrell2002, Angeli2003,Pfeuty2009, Tiwari2012, Ferrell2014a, Ferrell2014b}: auto-activation, mutual-activation, mutual-repression, and mutual-activation/repression accompanied by auto-activation of both genes.
+The last motif is widely observed in multistable GRNs\cite{Ptashne2002, Ptashne2004,Huang2007, Burda2011,Jia2017,Huang2017}.
+However, these are not relevant to mutational robustness.
+This suggests that mutational robustness is related to the global structure of GRNs.
+We found that the number of paths connecting the input and output nodes differed between randomly sampled GRNs and evolutionarily obtained ones.
+Although it is understandable that GRNs with many such paths are robust because of redundancy, this does not fully explain the origin of mutational robustness.